ab599597/obol-docs/docs/adv/troubleshooting/test_command.md

 #### PingMeasure

 - Peer might be too far away (geographically) from you.
 - If the connection to the peer is indirect, the route is from your node, to the relay, to the peer.
-Meaning you are measuring the travel time to the relay + from the relay to the peer: your node -> relay -> peer.
-Meaning, even if your peer's node is right next to yours, if the connection is hoping through a relay far away, the result will be dissatisfying.
+Meaning you are measuring the travel time from you to the relay, and from the relay to the peer: (your node -> relay -> peer).
+This means, even if your peer's node is right next to yours, if the connection is being transmitted through a relay far away, the latency between your nodes might be too high to be effective.
-- Your network latency might be high.
-Verify with the `charon test infra` tests.
+- Your general network latency to the public internet might be high.
+Verify with the [`charon test infra`](../../run/prepare/test-command.md#test-machine-and-network-performance) tests.
-- If the connection to the peer is indirect, the relay might be overloaded (although, very unlikely scenario).
+- If the connection to the peer is indirect, there is a potential that the relay might be overloaded or under-resourced, consider adding [alternative relays](../../adv/security/risks.md#risk-obol-hosting-the-relay-infrastructure), or preferably [opening charon's p2p port](../../learn/charon/networking.mdx#libp2p-relays-and-peer-discovery) to the internet to establish direct peer to peer connections.

 #### PingLoad